BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and restaurants, cash is king in Peru, especially in smaller towns and markets.
-Always carry some Peruvian Soles (PEN) for local buses, street food, and artisan shops.
+While credit cards are accepted in larger hotels and restaurants, cash is king in smaller towns and markets.
+Always have some Peruvian Soles (PEN) on hand for street food, souvenirs, and local buses.
 ATMs are readily available in cities, but it's wise to withdraw larger amounts at once to minimize fees.

 transport